 Conquer Ball Of The Foot Pain With The Best Shoes For Sesamoiditis!

-Due to the overuse of your feet and toes in dancing, running or sports, you may suffer from sesamoiditis.
+Due to prolonged use of your feet and toes in dancing, running or sports, you may suffer from sesamoiditis.
 Know more about the condition and what makes the best shoes for sesamoiditis with the help of this article!

 This article is here to tell you more about sesamoiditis, its symptoms and causes, and how wearing the right type of shoes can help you.
 So, let’s get right into it!

 Your sesamoids are small bones associated with the tendons running along the bones of your big toes.
 Similar to your kneecaps, they act as pulleys that control the movement of your big toe joints.
 They help your toe tendons transfer the force from your lower leg muscles to the bone of your big toes.